portugal d7 visa 2022 guide free eligibility test

 Attractive tax benefits

-The NHR program offers tax-free incentives in certain categories, such as foreign-sourced income, for those who haven’t been Portuguese tax residents in the past five years.
+D7 Visa holders can take advantage of Portugal’s Non-Habitual Tax (NHR) Regime, which offers tax incentives for foreign-sourced income and facilitates tax residency for those who haven’t been Portuguese tax residents in the past five years.

 Is NHR ending?